- Extreme Conditioning Programs (ECPs)

 Mouthguard Factsheet.
 The use of a rigid ankle brace could reduce rates of ankle injuries, a leading type of basketball injury.
 Technical references.

 The use of break-away bases in softball can reduce risk of injuries, as can mouthguards and batting helmets.
+Technical references.

 The use of mouthguards and helmets can reduce risk of injuries.
 Technical references.